Communication

 •Guide you in your selection of courses.

 Because we deeply believe in the importance of academic advising, it is very important that you see your advisor face-to-face at least once a semester.
 You should receive an e-mail from your adviser 4 to 6 weeks prior to the beginning of registration informing you how to schedule your advising session.
-Please make sure you get in to see your adviser because he or she may not be available outside those specific office hours for advising.
+Please make sure you get in to see your advisor because he or she may not be available outside those specific office hours for advising.
 Postponing your advising session could lead to a delay in your ability to register.
 These 15 to 20 minute time-slots are designed to help you, so making sure you come prepared is very important as well.
 As such, here are some basic expectations your adviser has for you in this process:

 • Take responsibility for your educational experience.